obinexus/plp/README.md

 # Phenodata Structure Documentation: AVL-Trie Hybrid for Government ID Systems

 ## Overview: Phenodata Structure
+The PLP framework alogn with othe plp frmaoek dag resoluion aims to addressthe problem step for a point of view which is  a vector to resolve hwo didfern peopel person or thign intract over varies system based on experiment and top-don and intuion bottom up

 The **Phenodata Structure** is a hybrid data architecture that combines AVL tree balancing properties with Trie character-level indexing to create a robust system for storing government-issued identification data with subjective context preservation.